Admissions 101

 Submit the formal admissions application.

 Now you are in the home stretch.
 While you can leave the formal application until the last minute these days because most schools have online applications, I do not recommend doing that.
 At a minimum, create your online admissions application profile in the fall.
 Take time to review all the components in detail.
-Print out forms such as the Candidate's Statement and the Parents' Statement and begin writing those as soon as you can.
-You will very quickly note that each school will require Teacher Recommendations and Academic Transcripts.
+Print out forms such as the Candidate's Statement and the Parents' Statement and begin writing those as soon as possible.
+You will quickly note that each school will require Teacher Recommendations and Academic Transcripts.
 Again, do not leave these tasks until the last minute.

 Questions?
-Contact us via Twitter. @privateschoolreview
+Contact us on Facebook or Instagram. @privateschoolreview

 comments powered by Disqus